adityam/context-blog/content/post/include-multi-page-pdf.md

 <!--more-->

 To do so, I need a macro to include all the pages of the PDF.
-ConTeXt provide two commands to include multipage external PDFs:
+ConTeXt provides three commands to include multipage external PDFs:

  * [`\filterpages`](https://wiki.contextgarden.net/Command/filterpages)
  * [`\insertpages`](https://wiki.contextgarden.net/Command/insertpages)